 How do I join?

-Contact Sophie Cabot by email at email@example.com, or phone (01603 614477), or write to me at 1 Popes Buildings, Calvert St, Norwich, NR3 1BZ.
+Contact Sophie Cabot by email at email@example.com, or write to me at 1 Popes Buildings, Calvert St, Norwich, NR3 1BZ.
 I will answer any questions you have, and send you a medical form and a programme of upcoming events.
 There might be a short wait for a place, but once you are told your place has been allocated you just have to come along – we look forward to meeting you soon!

 Become a member of NNAS online here.